nickgartmann/nickgartmann.github.io/_posts/2013-02-17-PPaaS-potato-peeler-as-a-service.md

 The realization that people are so easily sold on these types of producats has always eaten at me.
 I liked to think that I was not so easily swayed into paying for things I quite clearly didn't need.
-But now that I'm old enough to have tangible income, I find myself to be the not so proud owner of an iron gym and my own sister &#8211; who I regard as intelligent and down to earth &#8211; has a magic bullet. **Maybe I'm not so good at knowing when I'm being sold something I dont need.**
+But now that I'm old enough to have tangible income, I find myself to be the not so proud owner of an iron gym,  and my own sister &#8211; who I regard as intelligent and down to earth &#8211; has a magic bullet. **Maybe I'm not so good at knowing when I'm being sold something I dont need.**